nuruddinriaz/after_install_ubuntu/README.md

-# :house: After install `Ubuntu` you need to do the works below...
+# :house: After Setup `Ubuntu` OS (OparetingSystem) you need to do the works below...

 ## Update apt sources and install software below...
 go to terminal > (for all of below)